 The core challenge for startups is: Can you ship an LLM product without burning money?

-Transformer Architecture[4] is the foundation of everything.
-Think of it like the central nervous system of modern AI, processing information by understanding how different parts relate to each other.
+Transformer Architecture[5] is the foundation of modern LLM systems.
 Mastering the forward pass of a Transformer decoder is a core requirement:

-Retrieval-Augmented Generation (RAG)[7] is the most common system design topic.
-Imagine a student writing an essay: instead of just guessing, they first consult a library (retrieval) and then use that information to write their answer (generation).
+Retrieval-Augmented Generation (RAG)[1] is the most common system design topic.
+Imagine a support assistant answering a billing-policy question: instead of guessing, it first retrieves the relevant policy section and account facts, then uses that evidence to write the answer.
 You need to know:

 Inference Optimization comes up in every systems-oriented role: